Today I thought I would take you on a raised garden bed walkthrough. Be gentle... this is my first video ever.

 In front of the potato bed, is my favourite garden stool.
 Couldn’t live without it.
 I can sit and pick the beans, plant or weed without hurting the back.
 Everyone needs one.

 The bed with the kale, swiss chard and spinach in it has at least 2/3 of it replanted.
 Everything from the corn at the end up to the swiss chard was redone.
 Earlier was planted collard, kohlrabi, and pac choi.
 Got a few collards off for eating but noticed that the plants weren’t doing very well.

-This was one of the beds that had root knot last year, so I dreaded the worst.
-Pulled up a plant and there is was.
+This was one of the beds that had root-knot last year, so I dreaded the worst.
+Pulled up a plant and there it was.

 I could have cried.
 All the time and effort that I put into trying to get rid of it was to no avail.
 But I’ll write another post on that.

 Suffices to say, that without totally replacing the dirt, I added more compost and steer manure and planted seedlings like lettuce and spinach that aren’t bothered by root-knot and moved on.

 Just an aside: any potatoes not in the potato bed are volunteers from other years and if I don’t get them pulled up right away, I just let them grow and harvest them.

 Had a great garlic harvest and I’ll write about that as well, but once harvested I replanted the area with corn.
 The corn is from some seeds that I had saved from Joiner’s early sweet corn from Chilliwack.
 It is probably too late for planting, but hey… you never know.

 As I go through the garden you will see different areas where there are sticks across the beds and/or wire or netting.
 This is to keep the quail from having dust baths in the newly exposed dirt.

 The bed in front of the rain barrel had root-knot as well and the broccoli, cauliflower and brussel sprouts did not grow.
 So again… hauled them out, added more compost and steer manure and had another go at beets.
 Seems to be working.